ceph/ceph/doc/dev/developer_guide/basic-workflow.rst

 To request access to the Sepia lab, start `here <https://wiki.sepia.ceph.com/doku.php?id=vpnaccess>`_.

-Integration testing is discussed in more detail in the `integration testing`_ chapter.
+Integration testing is discussed in more detail in the :ref:`testing-integration-tests` chapter.

 Code review